fdask/cli-game/HOW_TO_PLAY.md

 once all tasks for a level are complete.
 See the status of these tasks on your journal screen 'j'.

+### Worms

+Worms are bad!
+Worms are evil!
+If they touch you, you die!
+They are shown on the map as a trail of 'w' characters.

+Worms will make a bee-line directly for the player and try to catch you.

 ## Mechanics

 ### Rain